golota60/lang-wars/README.md

 Navigate into the 'server' directory of the project and run `yarn`.
 Then,

-`yarn start` - to run the server
+`yarn server` - to run the server

 or

-`yarn dev` -  if you want the server to reload on changes
+`yarn server:dev` -  if you want the server to reload on changes

 The server is running on port 5000